Atmegal/MFURLN-CVPR-2019-relationship-detection-method/README.md

 We have provided the predicate and the rela files for VRD.

-We are still missing some datasets and .ckpt files, since they are too huge to upload.
+We are still missing some datasets and .ckpt files, since they are too huge to be uploaded.

+We are still fixing some bugs.

 We will write a readme file for using this code.